GLOBAL CHALLENGES IN WATER AND HEALTH - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Knowledge and understanding of the current global challenges in water and sanitation and how they impact on public health, through a 2 hour unseen examination and extended essay.
+Knowledge and understanding of the current global challenges in water and sanitation and how they impact on public health and the attainment of the sustainable development goals, through an extended essay and podcast.

-Formative assessment will be through a range of exercises provided in class and on SurreyLearn.
+Formative assessment will be through a range of exercises such as self-assessment quizzes and class discussion in class and on SurreyLearn.

 |001||Discuss the role of the Sustainable Development Goals in protecting public health and ensuring sustainable water and sanitation||K||SM3M SM6M EL4 P4|